“Selling a firearm privately should be illegal!”

 Why Sell a Firearm in a Private Sale?

-Sometimes I purchase a gun for a specific purpose and the gun just doesn’t fit that purpose, or I find one that fits it better.
+Sometimes I purchase a gun for a specific purpose, and the gun just doesn’t fit that purpose anymore.
+Often, I find another gun that fits what I need better.

-What am I to do with that extra gun?
-A gun store can never give me close to the full value of the gun, so I’d be selling my weapon short.
+A gun store will never give me close to the full value of the gun, so selling my gun on the private market helps me better recoup some costs.

-If I have a gun I no longer want then the most effective and efficient means is to simply sell it off.
+TL;DR… If I have a gun I no longer want, then the most effective and efficient means is to simply sell it.

 Laws Regarding Private Sales